tamarakorr/stepup-demo/README.md

   Font for 'Message' textarea doesn't match other text inputs
 * User registration
   Terms and Conditions checkbox tiny (doesn't match other checkboxes)
-* Placeholders are missing from some screens
+* Add missing placeholders
+* Add text autofocus for Volunteer and NGO profile creation

 ###Not needed for demo (?)
 * Corporate reporting/analytics system